kendoctor/tutorial.php.symfony.framework.cms/doc/02-familiar-with-symfony-MVC.md

 ```

 This is a router which maps a url to a controller to run.

+* pattern - the url format, here {name} means a parameter which you can get in action
+* _controller - which bundle, which controller and which action will be directed to.

 **NOTE**: .yml files are yaml format, indentation should use spaces, not tabs.

 We can find a controller class in Kendoctor/CmsBundle/Controller folder.

 ```